4ster-light/game-of-life/README.md

 # Game of Life - Isometric Edition

 An implementation of Conway's Game of Life with an isometric perspective, written in Go using Raylib.

 ## Features

-- Isometric perspective view of the Game of Life grid
 - Zoom in/out functionality
 - Pan around the grid with arrow keys
 - Adjustable board size (20x20, 40x40, 60x60)